marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 ---
 description: >-
-  A few days ago I was asked on Twitter, why I like elementary OS - and here is why!
+  A few days ago I was asked on Twitter why I like elementary OS - and here is why!
 ---